WanjohiK/dsc-phase-1-project-v3/README.md

 # Recommendations

 Prioritize Commercial Aircraft Over Private Aircraft: Commercial aircraft generally exhibit a lower risk of accidents compared to private aircraft.
 Investing in commercial aircraft would align with the company’s goal of minimizing risk and enhancing safety for the new aviation venture.

 Invest in Aircraft Resilient to Extreme Weather: Weather conditions are the leading cause of aviation accidents.
 The company should consider aircraft that are designed to withstand extreme weather, such as those equipped with better de-icing and weather detection systems.

 Focus on Landing Infrastructure and Safety Protocols: The landing phase of flight is where most accidents occur.
 The company should invest in improving airport infrastructure and implement robust safety protocols for landing procedures.
 This will reduce the overall risk during this critical phase of flight

-Invest in North and south Dakota: These best place to start the company since very few accidents happen there
+Invest in North and South Dakota: These are the best places to start the company since very few accidents happen there

 # Next Steps

 The following next steps should be taken to operationalize these findings:
  Aircraft Review: The company should review various commercial aircraft models that meet safety and weather-resilience criteria.

 Weather Resilience Investment: Identify and prioritize aircraft that have been proven to perform well in adverse weather conditions.

 Landing Infrastructure: Conduct a feasibility study on improving landing infrastructure, focusing on critical accident hotspots, particularly in states like California and Florida.

 # Thank You